Rand Merchant Bank Pledges to Partner Nigeria on Trade Facilitation

 The Export Expansion Facility Program (EEFP) is one of the initiatives borne out of the impact of Covid-19 pandemic on export businesses.
 The Nigerian Export Promotion Council also created a fund with BOI acting as custodian of the Export Development Fund of N50 billion, a part of the federal government’s N2.3 trillion Economic Sustainability Plan.
 To date, over 1000 exporters had benefited from the program through fund assistance and capacity training,” Shote added.

 “Trade and Export can only be successful with the supporting infrastructure.
-The National Quality Infrastructure Project (NQIP) was initiated to support the development of missing standards and quality control bodies in Nigeria in order to improve the competitiveness of Nigerian goods and services,” he said.
+The National Quality Infrastructure Project (NQIP) was initiated to support the development of missing standards and quality control bodies in Nigeria in order to improve the competitiveness of Nigerian goods and services.

-Note: UPDATE: Resignation won’t Stop Corruption Allegations’ Probe against ex-CJN, Says Senate